Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative: Introduction

-\begin{remark} Our proof would adapt very well if $K$ was a subset of $\mathbb S^1$ instead of $\R$.
-However, if $K\not=\mathbb S^1$ we can come back to the real case by cutting the circle at a point outside $K$, and if $K=\mathbb S^1$ we can directly use Margulis Theorem.
+\begin{remark} Our proof would adapt very well if $K$ was supposed to be a subset of $\mathbb S^1$ instead of a subset of $\R$.
+However, in the case $K\not=\mathbb S^1$, we can suppose $K \subset \mathbb{R}$ by cutting the circle at a point outside $K$, and the case $K=\mathbb S^1$ is a direct application of Margulis Theorem.
 Hence such a statement would not be more general. \end{remark}